alessandrodossantos/docs/localization.md

 	echo Lang::choice('messages.apples', 10);

-O tradutor do Laravel é alimentado pelo poderoso componente Symfony Translation, também é possivel criar regras de pluralização mais explicitas facilmente:
+O tradutor do Laravel é alimentado pelo poderoso componente Symfony Translation, também é possível criar regras de pluralização mais explicitas facilmente:

 	'apples' => '{0} There are none|[1,19] There are some|[20,Inf] There are many',